jimsu2012/zapochat-old/README.md

 Zapochat is deployed at [zapochat.herokuapp.com](https://zapochat.herokuapp.com).

-Please note that the chat app will take up to ten seconds to load because it runs on Heroku's free plan, which sleeps if a site is inactive for over 30 minutes.
+Please note that the chat app may take up to ten seconds to load because it runs on Heroku's free plan, which sleeps if a site is inactive for over 30 minutes.